Robert5435/AskMate/README.md

 ### Prerequisites

-Any computer belonging to millennia III will work.
+Any computer belonging to millennia II will work.

 ### Installation